simonhf/sharedhashfile/README.md

 Hash tables are stored in memory mapped files in `/dev/shm` which means the data persists even when no processes are using hash tables.
 However, the hash tables will not survive rebooting.

+### Unique Identifers

+Unlike other hash tables, every key stored in SharedHashFile gets assigned its own UID, e.g. ```shf_make_hash("key", 3); uint32_t uid =  shf_put_key_val(shf, "val", 3)```.
+To get the same key in the future, choose between accessing the key via its key, or via its UID, e.g. ```shf_make_hash("key", 3); shf_get_key_val_copy(shf)``` or ```shf_get_uid_val_copy(shf, uid)```.

+What are UIDs useful for?
+UIDs don't take up any extra resources and can be thought of as resource 'free'.
+Accessing a key by its UID is faster than accessing the key via its key.
+Because a UID is only 32bits in size then it can be easily stored as a reference to a key in your program, or embedded in the values of of key,value pairs, or even embedded within other keys.

+Example usage: If uid1 points to key "user-id-<xyz>", and uid2 points to key "facebook.com", then another 'mash up' key might be "<uid1><uid2>".
+Want to find out if "user-id-<xyz>" has "facebook.com" in their personal URL whitelist?
+Just see if key "<uid1><uid2>" exists.

 ## Building

 ```